andrew/ultimate-awesome/README.md

 - [awesome-collision-detection](https://github.com/jslee02/awesome-collision-detection) - :sunglasses: A curated list of awesome collision detection libraries and resources.
 - [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI.
+- [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.
 - [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
 - [awesome-javascript](https://github.com/wwsun/awesome-javascript) - A learning guide for JavaScript programmers.